 - Global Bandwidth Management-Global Bandwidth Management improves ease of use for bandwidth management (BWM) configuration, and increases throughput performance of managed packets for ingress and egress traffic on all interfaces, not just WAN.
 The Firewall Settings > BWM page allows network administrators to specify guaranteed minimum bandwidth, maximum bandwidth, and control the number of different priority levels for traffic.
 These global settings are used in firewall access rules and application control policies.
-Global BWM provides: - Simple bandwidth management on all interfaces. - Bandwidth management of both ingress and egress traffic. - Support for specifying bandwidth management priority per firewall rules and application control rules. - Default bandwidth management queue for all traffic. - Support for applying bandwidth management directly from the Dashboard > App Flow Monitor page.
+Global BWM provides: - Simple bandwidth management on all interfaces. - Bandwidth management of both ingress and egress traffic. - Support for specifying bandwidth management priority per firewall rules and application control rules. - o Default bandwidth management queue for all traffic. - Support for applying bandwidth management directly from the Dashboard > App Flow Monitor page.

 Global bandwidth management provides 8 priority queues, which can be applied to each physical interface.
-The Firewall Settings > BWM page is shown below:
+The Firewall Settings > BWM page has usability enhancements.
+An Interface BWM Settings tooltip displays all network interfaces and shows whether bandwidth management is enabled for them.